 Credentials, Education & Achievements

-- Regulated by the College of Naturopaths of Ontario
+- In good standing with the College of Naturopaths of Ontario (CONO)

 - Doctor of Naturopathic Medicine, Southwest College of Naturopathic Medicine (Arizona)

 - Bachelor of Science (Honours) in Neuroscience, Brock University

 - Advanced Classical Homeopathy Training, The Canadian Academy of Homeopathy

 - Canadian Association of Naturopathic Doctors

 - I grew up seeing a naturopathic doctor and never had much experience with medical doctors until I started to see its deficiencies as a young adult with short-term solutions for chronic, deep rooted problems.
 I saw the shortcomings of the mainstream medical model and I knew I had to be a part of the movement to improve healthcare in Ontario.